-In addition many online bookmakers provide not just sports betting but other areas of online gambling.
-From the same playing account you can play on their partner casino, bingo and poker sites.
+In addition, many online bookmakers provide not just sports betting but other areas of online gambling.
+From the same playing account, you can play on their partner casino, bingo and poker sites.
 If you want a break from seeing if you're bet will come in you can play a few spins on the slots or hands of video poker.
 Having an account at these sites has another benefit - additional promos and bonuses.
-Betting sites will offer free bets promotions but on the same site you can also pick uo other bonuses.
-For instance Ladbrokes casino's bonus offer includes a $500 bonus, as well as a VIP program which stretches across their casino and sports betting platforms, so you earn loyalty points by placing a bet on any event or game!
+Betting sites will offer free bets promotions but on the same site you can also pick up other bonuses.
+For instance, casino's bonus offer includes a signup bonus, as well as a VIP program which stretches across their casino and sports betting platforms, so you earn loyalty points by placing a bet on any event or game!

 Finding The Best Price

 When betting in person in a shop, it is impossible to know what prices various bookmakers are offering.
 Most towns don’t even have every bookmaker available and so there is a captive audience for the ones who do operate in a particular location.

 Betting online gives you the opportunity to see what odds or special offers every bookmaker is offering live as they happen, so getting value for money is a much easier task.

 It’s better to be able to place a bet straight from your mobile or from the comfort of your sofa, right?
 Furthermore, betting ‘in-play’ means that even if you couldn’t get to the betting shop on time or you realise an event has already started, you can still join in online and make your selection live.